FairyWinds/linux-on-hi10-air/README.md

-Setup for Manjaro Gnome with open source drivers only
+Setup for Manjaro Gnome (installed with open source drivers)

 ---